Basicprogrammer10/connorcode-writing/programming/why-i-love-rust.md

 # 🦀 Why I Love Rust

+The Rust programming language is a relatively new programming language that was designed to be fast, safe, and concurrent.
+It is a systems programming language that has been gaining traction over the past few years.
 On the [2021 Stack Overflow Survey](https://insights.stackoverflow.com/survey/2021) Rust is the **most loved** language.
 This is the 6th year rust had been voted most loved.
 People definitely love Rust, but why?
 In this article I will explain why **I** like rust, and at the end I will touch on some improvements it needs.